yale-redcap/yes3-aftersave/README.md

 You may also choose to have YES3 Aftersave ignore any dependent form.

 > You should not add or remove dependent forms manually through the EM configuration settings.
 Let the YES3 Aftersave utility do that.

+## ACKNOWLEDGEMENTS

+Thanks to Adam Nunez for insights into the REDCap calculation execution and save processes.

+chatGPT:tm: plus is awarded partial credit for the name of this module.